collamaf/UA9_22/README.md

 - Det?Z: Z position of detectors [m]
 - KeepSec: keep (and propagate) secondary particles (Default is off)
 - Vis: 1 for visualization
-- Setup: 1 is setup 1 of 2022 UA9 measurements, 3 for triangle beam recombination (adds othre 2 Xs and 4 scoring planes)
+- Setup: 1 is setup 1 of 2022 UA9 measurements, 3 for triangle beam recombination (adds other 2 Xs and 4 scoring planes)
 - Telescope: places only two Si detectors after X3 and moves Planes 3 and 7 to their end
 - NoCryst2: removes (the material of) X2, needed to study triangle configuration
 - NoCh: turns off channeling in crystals (useful to study for example MS in Si)